Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Numerical Studies

-The objective of this section is twofold.
+{ with the initial condition ${\bf x}_0$.} The objective of this section is twofold.
 First, we verify the comparison result in Theorem \ref{thm:compare} under Model \ref{degeneratedmodel} ($\mathfrak{M}_{{\bf b}_0}$) by looking at the cost-to-go functions.
-Second, we illustrate the feasible deviation from $\mathfrak{M}_{{\bf b}_0}$ such that the comparison result for $\mathfrak{M}_{{\bf b}_0}$ is preserved for models within that deviation.
-For simplicity, we assume that $\eta_1$, $\eta_\alpha$ and $\eta_\beta$ are real constants, and all the state dynamics and Wiener processes are one-dimensional.
+Second, we illustrate the feasible deviation from $\mathfrak{M}_{{\bf b}_0}$ such that the comparison result for $\mathfrak{M}_{{\bf b}_0}$ is still preserved for models within that deviation.
+For simplicity, we assume that $\eta_1$, $\eta_\alpha$ and $\eta_\beta$ are real constants.